Learning Management System for companies: What you really need today

 4. Does the LMS support your most important training scenarios?

-Conclusion: An LMS must be practical above all today
+Conclusion: An LMS must above all be practical today

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."